 - BISTRO: B-fields In STar forming RegiOns

-These Large Programs have been allocated 50% of observing time from December 2015 until January 2019.
 For specific details of each program including the number of hours awarded per weather band and instrument requested please click here.
 For a full list of publications produced by the Large Program please see this ADS Library.

 Large Program Policies:

 Any astronomer wishing to be involved with a Large Program must be a member of an EAO region or partner.
 Astronomers outside of the EAO regions or partner institutions cannot be members of the project team but can be “guest investigators”.
 Guest investigators are prohibited from accessing raw and reduced JCMT proprietary data but can have access to data products – i.e. source catalogues at the PIs discretion.

-Members of a Large Program must seek the approval from the coordinator/PI of a specific Large Program for data usage and publication.
+Members of a Large Program must seek the approval from the coordinators/PI of a specific Large Program for data usage and publication.
 Members found to exploit data without the consent of the coordinators/PI or found to plagiarize work will have data access privileges revoked by the observatory and may be removed from the Large Program at the request of the coordinators/PI.
 All members must abide by the JCMT’s Code of Conduct with any concerns raised with observatory staff.

-Each Large Program must demonstrate a diverse membership of astronomer from all EAO regions and partners.
+Each Large Program must demonstrate a diverse membership of astronomers from all EAO regions and partners.

 Individual observations will be become public one (1) year after the end of the semester in which it was taken.